aklomp/base64/README.md

 NEON support can unfortunately not be portably detected at runtime from userland (the `mrc` instruction is privileged), so NEON support is enabled or disabled at compile time.
-If your compiler supports the `-mfpu=neon` flag, and you specify a target processor, the library will be built with NEON support.
+As is usual on ARM, you are responsible for supplying the proper architecture flags to the compiler.
+Stuff them in the `CFLAGS` environment variable as demonstrated below.
+The library checks the builtin preprocessor defines in the environment to check if it should include NEON support.

 Use LLVM/Clang for compiling the NEON codec.
 The code generation of at least GCC 4.6 (the version shipped with Raspbian and used for testing) contains a bug